voltdatalab/xarta/README.md

     PUBLIC_URL=http://localhost:3009
     ```

+**Important:** Please change directories in the commands below to ensure that the scripts will behave properly.

-- Call the `./prod/setup.sh` script and follow its instructions:
+- Call the `setup.sh` script and follow its instructions:

     ```bash
+    cd ./prod
-    . ./prod/setup.sh
+    . ./setup.sh
     ```

-- Update the `.env` file as requested.
+- Update the `.env` file in the project root as requested by the script.

 - Start the server by calling the `up.sh` script:

     ```bash
+    cd ./prod
-    . ./prod/up.sh
+    . ./up.sh
     ```

 - Access `http://localhost:3009/xarta`